tiredsosha/warden/README.md

 ## Running

-Download either GO or EXE file from [Releases page](https://github.com/tiredsosha/wardener/releases) and execute it:
+Download either GO or EXE file from [Releases page](https://github.com/tiredsosha/warden/releases) and execute it:

     go run main.go
     main.exe

 ## Configuration

-Configuration parameters must be placed in configuration files in the working directory from where you launch Wardener.
+Configuration parameters must be placed in configuration files in the working directory from where you launch Warden.

 <table>
 <tr><th>Property</th><th>Description</th><th>Example</th>